muratk3n/thirdwave/en/README.md

 ---

-Slapping new tech on old structure with ineffective results but making it look shiny so you can technobabble about...
+Slapping new tech on old structure with ineffective results but making it look shiny so you can technobabble about it...
 This will be centrist Walhalla.

 "@meowdiao